-ADHD is typically treated with stimulant medicines, but some people take non-stimulants.
+Most people treat their ADHD with stimulant medicines, but some take non-stimulants.

 - Moodiness.
 Some people find that their medications make them tense and cranky.
 Like most ADHD drug side effects, this may fade in time.
 If your moodiness is bothering you, ask your doctor about adjusting the dose or changing your medication.

-- Trouble sleeping.
+- Trouble sleeping .
 Some ADHD medications can rev you up and make it hard to fall asleep.
-Take your medication earlier in the day, so it’s worn off well before bedtime.
-If you’re on a long-acting stimulant, you could ask your doctor about trying a short-acting one – the effects will fade more quickly.
-Caffeine is likely to make it harder to sleep, so limit or cut out coffee, tea, and sodas.
-Turn off your TV, computers, and phones an hour or so before going to bed, and practice calming habits.
+Take your medication earlier in the day, so it wears off well before bedtime.
+If you’re on a long-acting stimulant, you could ask your doctor about trying a short-acting one, where the effects will fade more quickly.
+Limit or avoid caffeine, too.
+Turn off your TV, computers, and phones an hour or so before going to bed, and take time to relax.